jaythad13/Mathematikezettelkasten/Introduction to Riemann Surfaces --- math-199DR/notes/Topological invariants of a surface.md

 Essentially, we use the [[Calculus --- spivak/notes/Integration over closed rectangles#_corollary _ any upper sum is greater than any lower sum|common refinement trick]] just as we did to prove [[Topics in Geometry and Topology --- math-145/notes/Continuous and differentiable winding number#_theorem _ the continuous winding number theorem|the continuous winding number theorem]].

-A refinement of a triangulation is a triangulation of the triangulation.
-By checking manually, one can see that a refinement of any triangle still has the same Euler characteristic.
+A refinement of a triangulation involves a triangulation of each triangle.
+By checking manually, one can see that any triangulation of a triangle still has the same Euler characteristic.
 Thus, the refinement of any triangulation of a surface still has the same Euler characteristic.

 By overlaying two triangulations one can see that any two triangulations have a common refinement — take the union of their vertices and edges and add vertices where edges cross edges.
-Since $X_{T_{1}}$ and $X_{T_{2}}$ have the same Euler characteristic as their comon refinement $X_{T}$, they have the same Euler characteristic as each other.
+Since $X_{T_{1}}$ and $X_{T_{2}}$ have the same Euler characteristic as their common refinement $X_{T}$, they have the same Euler characteristic as each other.

 ##### _theorem:_ Euler characteristic and genus